twinj/InStruct4j/README.md

 Future
 ---

-Currently working on [JList] and [JTable] java Swing models to display an InStruct.
+* Currently working on [JList] and [JTable] java Swing models to display an InStruct.

+* Two example projects which use this engine will be released.
+One for Windows PE file format and Unreal's UPK file format.

 Example
 ---